PanosKatsaras/Blazor-.NET-InvoiceApp/README.md

 Open the project in Visual Studio 2022

-Create a new file named appsettings.local.json (or any suitable name) in the project root.
+Create a new file named appsettings.json (or any suitable name) in the project root.
 This file will contain local configurations including the database connection string as "DefaultConnection".

-Build and run the ASP.NET project in Visual Studio or using command-line tools.
+Build and run the Blazor Server/.NET project in Visual Studio or using command-line tools.

-Ensure the application successfully connects to the local database specified in appsettings.local.json.
+Ensure the application successfully connects to the local database specified in appsettings.json.